CCBDA-UPC/Assignments-2020/Lab05.md

 <a name="Tasks51" />

-## Task 5.1: Use Amazon Simple Notification Service in your web app
+## Task 5.1: Use AWS Simple Notification Service in your web app

-### Create an SNS Topic
+### Create anAWS SNSTopic

 Our signup web app wants to notify you each time a user signs up.
-When the data from the signup form is written to the DynamoDB table, the app will send you an SNS notification.
+When the data from the signup form is written to the DynamoDB table, the app will send you anAWS SNSnotification.

-First, you need to create an SNS topic, which is a stream for notifications, and then you need to create a subscription that tells SNS where and how to send the notifications.
+First, you need to create anAWS SNStopic, which is a stream for notifications, and then you need to create a subscription that tellsAWS SNSwhere and how to send the notifications.

-**To set up Amazon SNS notifications**
+**To set up AWS SNS notifications**

-Open the Amazon SNS console at [https://console.aws.amazon.com/sns/v2/home](https://console.aws.amazon.com/sns/v2/home).
+Open the AWS SNS console at [https://console.aws.amazon.com/sns/v2/home](https://console.aws.amazon.com/sns/v2/home).

 - Choose **Create topic**.
 - For Topic name, type *gsg-signup-notifications*.
 Choose **Create topic**.
 - Choose **Create subscription**.
 - For **Protocol**, choose *Email*.
 For **Endpoint**, enter *your email address*.
 Choose **Create Subscription**.

-To confirm the subscription, Amazon SNS sends you an email named *AWS Notification — Subscription Confirmation*.
+To confirm the subscription, AWS SNS sends you an email named *AWS Notification — Subscription Confirmation*.
 Open the link in the email to confirm your subscription.

-Do not forget that before testing the new functionality you need to have the SNS subscription approved.
+Do not forget that before testing the new functionality you need to have theAWS SNSsubscription approved.

 <p align="center"><img src="./images/Lab05-2.png " alt="Confirmed" title="Confirmed"/></p>

-Add the *unique identifier* for the SNS topic to the configuration environment of your local deployment.
+Add the *unique identifier* for theAWS SNStopic to the configuration environment of your local deployment.

 ```bash
 _$ export NEW_SIGNUP_TOPIC="arn:aws:sns:eu-west-1:YOUR-INSTANCE-NUMBER:gsg-signup-notifications"